Botumsakor Community Development Organization (BCDO)

 If you are willing to work in any of these areas, we hope you will clarify your specific task in advance.
 Also, if you do not want to teach children, we request that you raise this concern in advance to the manager.

 Volunteers can choose a private room or shared room.
 We have a shared toilet and shower.

 We provide delicious Khmer home cooked meals - two meals per day, lunch and dinner.
-Breakfast can be bought at the market downtown or in a restaurant nearby. vegetarain and vegan foods are available.
+Breakfast can be bought at the market downtown or in a restaurant nearby. vegetarian and vegan foods are available.

 Help to organize transportation.

-Teaching English to the kids with smart games, daily communication for the adults class .
+Teaching English to the kids with smart games, daily communication for the adults class.
 With our activities we also want to inspire environ-mentally friendly actions in the community.
-Try to talk to the students before or after classes, this activity can motivate then speak more within listening skill with diferent English speakers' actions.
+Try to talk to the students before or after classes, this activity can motivate them to speak more by listening to different English speakers.

 Botumsakor Community Development Organization (BCDO) was founded in 2009 in the Andong Tuek commune as a non-profit NGO aimed at providing education services with a focus on the English language for the younger generation.